Skip to content

 We offer a full range of minimally invasive treatments for varicose veins.
 Some use lasers while others utilize foam to treat your symptoms at their source.
 All of these techniques are minimally invasive, which means that you’ll be back on your feet in no time.

-Radiofrequency Ablations (RFA)
+Radiofrequency ablations (RFA)

 This process is still much more preferable to vein stripping since the holes are so small and general anesthesia isn’t necessary.
 Just like other forms of modern varicose vein treatment, scalpels and stitches aren’t necessary.
 Local anesthesia is enough to lessen any pain or discomfort during the procedure, but general anesthesia can be used if you prefer it.